-In introductory textbooks, the student is typically presented with the identity in one or more of the following alternative forms at different points in the presentation:
+In introductory textbooks, the student typically encounters the identity in one or more of the following alternative forms at different points in the presentation:

-Economists using the sectoral-balances framework, including MMT proponents, instead express the identity in a more enlightening form that groups the terms into the three sectoral balances:
+Economists using the sectoral-balances framework, including MMT proponents, instead often express the identity in a form that groups the terms into the three sectoral balances:

-I will not be discussing this interpretation further in this post, since it is the usual one dealt with here and at other MMT blogs.
+I will not discuss this form further in the present post since it is the usual one dealt with here and at other MMT blogs.
 For a discussion of the sectoral-balances approach, see this post by Scott Fullwiler and the links provided in it.

-Neoclassicals read the third version of the identity as suggesting that private saving S leaves room for private investment to the extent that budget deficits (G – T) don’t crowd it out.
+Neoclassical economists often read the third version of the identity as suggesting that private saving S encourages private investment to the extent that government deficits (G – T) don’t crowd it out.

-There is additional room, in this view, to the extent the country runs a capital account surplus (which will occur if there is a current account deficit, M > X).
+There is additional finance available for private investment, in this view, to the extent the country runs a capital account surplus (which will occur if there is a current account deficit, M > X).
 Strictly speaking, the current account deficit, CAD, is equal to imports minus exports plus net income payments.
 I’ll just assume, for simplicity, that CAD = M – X. By identity, the CAD equals the capital account surplus, KAS.
-This is because, if there is a net leakage out of the economy, there will be net capital inflow, which in this view provides additional room for private investment.
+This is because, if there is a net leakage out of the domestic economy to imports, there will be a net increase in foreign saving in the domestic currency.

 The neoclassical perspective becomes easier to follow if we write the third version of the identity as:

-where BS is the budget surplus.
-This is read by neoclassicals as suggesting that private saving, S, and public “saving”, BS – or “national saving”, S + BS – leave room for private investment.
+where GS is the government’s surplus.
+This is read by neoclassicals as suggesting that private saving, S, and public “saving”, GS – or “national saving”, S + GS – finance private investment.